|SMALL SIZE LINES & ICONS||MEDIUM SIZE LINES & ICONS||LARGE SIZE LINES & ICONS|

 Direct GPS Install

 Instructions for Direct installation into GPS using a Windows PC:

-(These instructions work for the GPSs I own - if you find a different procedure is needed for your unit, or have a procedure which works for a Mac, send me the details and I will add them here).
+(These instructions work for the GPSs I own - if you find a different procedure is needed for your unit, send me the details and I will add them here).

 Note: the following procedure is quicker and easier than methods using MapSource/BaseCamp software, but not as safe - for example, you could mistakenly delete a needed system file on the the GPS!
 Please follow the instructions carefully and exactly - haste makes waste!